seekdavidlee/Eklee-Azure-Functions-GraphQl/README.md

 builder.EnableGraphQlCache<MemoryDistributedCache>();
 ```

-You can use a convention based approach to identify based on object type and instance Id by decorating with the KeyAttribute of your object type.
+You can use a convention based approach to identify cache instances based on object type and instance Id by decorating with the KeyAttribute on your object type.

 ```
 using System.ComponentModel.DataAnnotations;